Sud-ana/tcl_scripting/README.md

   * Failed End Points
   * RunTime etc.

 So TCL script has sections setup for gathering the various parameters from the timing reports and then assigning them to the variable for respective parameters.
 ![STA completion](/assets/QOR/1_sta_completed_300ms.jpg)
 ![STA completion](/assets/QOR/2_Number_of_failing_end_points.jpg)
 ![STA completion](/assets/QOR/3_Vertical_report.jpg)
+**The instance count is throwing up errors due to which it is excluded from part of the report generation and needs further debugs.**

 ## References
 * TCL Programming Workshop for VLSI industry by VSD.